-- The signatories to the Memorandum; - the Diocese of Leicester Educational Trust (Company No. 07773846) as the corporate Foundation Member); - the Chair of the Trustees; - the Chair of the Curriculum and Strategy Committee; and - the Chair of the Finance, Personnel and Premises Committee.
+- The signatories to the Memorandum; - The Diocese of Leicester Educational Trust (Company No. 07773846) as the corporate Foundation Member); - The Chair of Trustees; - The Chair of the Curriculum and Strategy Committee; and - The Chair of the Finance, Personnel and Premises Committee.

-The following stipulates the structure of the Board of Trustees for the Academy
+The following stipulates the structure of the Board of Trustees for the Academy Trust:

-- The number of Trustees will be at least three (3) and not more than fourteen (14); and - All Trustees shall upon their appointment give a written undertaking to the Foundation Members and/or the Trustees to uphold the Object of the Academy Trust.
+- The number of trustees will be at least three (3) and not more than fourteen (14); and - All Trustees shall upon their appointment give a written undertaking to the Foundation Members or/and the Trustees to uphold the Object of the Academy Trust.